openvinotoolkit/openvino/inference-engine/ie_bridges/c/samples/object_detection_sample_ssd/README.md

-# Object Detection C Sample SSD
+# Object Detection C Sample SSD {#openvino_inference_engine_ie_bridges_c_samples_object_detection_sample_ssd_README}

 This topic demonstrates how to run the Object Detection C sample application, which does inference using object detection networks like SSD-VGG on Intel® Processors and Intel® HD Graphics.

 > **NOTE:** This topic describes usage of C implementation of the Object Detection Sample SSD.
-For the C++* implementation, refer to [Object Detection C++* Sample SSD](./inference-engine/samples/object_detection_sample_ssd/README.md) and for the Python* implementation, refer to [Object Detection Python* Sample SSD](./inference-engine/ie_bridges/python/sample/object_detection_sample_ssd/README.md).
+For the C++* implementation, refer to [Object Detection C++* Sample SSD](../../../../samples/object_detection_sample_ssd/README.md) and for the Python* implementation, refer to [Object Detection Python* Sample SSD](../../../python/sample/object_detection_sample_ssd/README.md).

 ## How It Works

 Upon the start-up the sample application reads command line parameters and loads a network and an image to the Inference Engine device.
 When inference is done, the application creates output images and outputs data to the standard output stream.

 > **NOTE**: By default, Inference Engine samples and demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the sample or demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
-For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](./docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md).
+For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](../../../../../docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md).

 ## Running